Dash: Swung dash

-Typing the characters

-Typewriters and computers often have no key that produces a dash.
-In consequence, it became common to use the hyphen.
-It is common for a single hyphen surrounded by spaces to represent an en dash, and for two hyphens to represent an em dash.
-(A hyphen surrounded by other characters is a hyphen, with a space before it or with digits it is a minus sign.)

-Modern word-processing software typically has support for many more characters and is usually capable of rendering both the en and em dashes correctly—albeit sometimes with an inconvenient input method.
-Techniques for generating em and en dashes in various operating systems, word processors and markup languages are provided in the following table:

 Unicode

+In the following tables, the "Em and 5×" column uses a capital M as a standard comparison to demonstrate the vertical position of different Unicode dash characters.
+"5×" means that there are five copies of this type of dash.

+Unicode dash characters

+This table lists characters with property Dash=yes in Unicode.

+Related characters

+This table lists characters similar to dashes, but with property Dash=no in Unicode.

 In other languages

 In many languages, such as Polish, the em dash is used as an opening quotation mark.
 There is no matching closing quotation mark; typically a new paragraph will be started, introduced by a dash, for each turn in the dialogue.

 Corpus studies indicate that em dashes are more commonly used in Russian than in English.
-In Russian, the em dash is used for the present copula (meaning "am"/"is"/"are"), which is unpronounced in spoken Russian.
+In Russian, the em dash is used for the present copula (meaning 'am/is/are'), which is unpronounced in spoken Russian.

-In French, em or en dashes can be used as parentheses (brackets), but the use of a second dash as a closing parenthesis is optional.
-When a closing dash is not used, the sentence is ended with a period (full-stop) as usual.
+In French and Italian, em or en dashes can be used as parentheses (brackets), but the use of a second dash as a closing parenthesis is optional.
+When a closing dash is not used, the sentence is ended with a period (full stop) as usual.
 Dashes are, however, much less common than parentheses.

 In Spanish, em dashes can be used to mark off parenthetical phrases.
 Unlike in English, the em dashes are spaced like brackets, i.e., there is a space between main sentence and dash, but not between parenthetical phrase and dash.
+For example: "Llevaba la fidelidad a su maestro —un buen profesor— hasta extremos insospechados."
+(In English: 'He took his loyalty to his teacher – a good teacher – to unsuspected extremes.')